joshcummingsdesign/gz-cookie-banner/README.md

-# WP Cookie Banner
+# Grizzly Cookie Banner

-Add a banner to your site that lets users know you are using cookies.
+Add a banner to your WordPress site that lets users know you are using cookies.